icecube/pisa/_sources/readmes/units_and_uncertainties.md.txt

   12.4
   >>> q.m
   12.4
+  >>> q.m_as('meter')
+  3.77952
   ```

 ## Uncertainties

-Support for the handling of errors is available from the python [uncertainties package](https://pythonhosted.org/uncertainties/).
+Support for the handling of errors is available from the [uncertainties package](https://uncertainties.readthedocs.io/).
 This interoperates well with units, too.
 Note that there *is* a performance penalty for using uncertainties, so hooks are provided to enable or disable this feature at the user's discretion.

 ### Basic attributes of numbers with uncertainties